ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 ### Primary Backup Replication

 Here the idea is pretty straight-forward and has been around since the 1970's.
 We pick a system to act as the primary, and all the other systems act as backups.
 This arrangement has the following advantages:

 * It provides fault tolerance.
    If the primary fails, then one of the backups can immediately take over.
 * Since the clients only ever talk to the primary, whatever total order is used by the primary is sufficient to maintain consistency.
    However, if we got rid of the division between primary and backup system and allowed any system to service client requests, then we would need to solve the harder problem of establishing a consistent total order across all these systems.

 In this scenario, clients only ever interact with the primary.
-When a client write message arrives at the primary, it is replicated to all the backup systems in parallel, each of which must send back an `ack` to the primary.
+When a client write message arrives at the primary, it is replicated to all the backup systems in parallel, each of which must send back an `ack`nowledge to the primary.

 ![Primary Backup Replication 1](./img/L12%20Primary%20Backup%20Replication%201.png)

 When the primary receives `ack`s from all its replicas, it then delivers the message to itself, and finally sends an `ack` back to the client.
 This is known as the ***Commit Point***.

 ![Primary Backup Replication 2](./img/L12%20Primary%20Backup%20Replication%202.png)

 When the client wants to read a value, the answer need only come from the primary.
 There is no need for reads to be broadcast to the replicas.

 ### Primary Backup Replication: Drawbacks

 There are several drawbacks to primary backup replication:

-* During a write operation, the fastest response time can be no less than the sum of the time taken for the slowest replica to send back its `ack`, plus the time taken for the primary to deliver the message to itself
+* During a write operation, the fastest response time can be no less than the time taken for the slowest replica to send back its `ack`, plus the time taken for the primary to deliver the message to itself
 * Under high load conditions, the primary becomes a bottleneck
 * Having only one primary has at least two limitations:
     * Under high load situations, we cannot spin up more instances of the primary (horizontal scaling)